d-herz/NoteShare/README.md

 <h3 align="left">About this project:</h3>

 <p align="left">
-NoteShare is a note-taking app featuring a handy yet powerful Markdown generator.
+NoteShare is a note-taking React app featuring a handy yet powerful Markdown generator.
 The integrated formatting tools provide a comfortable and intuitive layout from which the user can easily create, read, update and delete notes with custom formatting.
 </p>
 <p align="left">
 The formatted text can be converted into Markdown that will recreate the formatting anywhere Markdown is accepted (such as Discord, Reddit, GitHub Readmes, etc).